Tips for visiting Greece in Summer 2025, to help you make the most of your Greek vacation!

 If you are flying into and out of Athens from your home country, and are then moving on to another area, I strongly recommend allowing at least one day in Athens before you have to catch your flight back home.

-I update this Facebook page regularly with strike information, so make sure to follow.
+I update my Facebook page regularly with strike information, so make sure to follow.

-9. A week is not enough to see all of Greece
+9. Accept that one week is not enough to see all of Greece

 Greece is a small country, but visiting all the best known attractions can take you a surprisingly long time.